Y3drk/ASD_2021/README.md

 # Disclaimer
 As I upload this repository nearly a year later, some exercises may lack description, some may be missing and so on.
 **MOST IMPORTANTLY - some exercises may be implemented incorrectly or ineffectively.**
-**I highly recommend using these implementations as clues and source of ideas than perfect solutions.**
+**I highly recommend using these implementations as clues and source of ideas rather than perfect solutions.**

 If I was able to help you in any way, be kind enough to leave a star and share it with your colleagues.